Meanwhile in the market square of Haligrad.

 “What’s an Immortal Warrior?”

 “Dude, did you seriously not look at the basic information about the game?
-The setting is that the Players descend into the world as the gods Immortal Warriors.”
+The setting is that the Players descend into the world as the god's Immortal Warriors.”

 “I was a little confused by some of the things you said, but it’s good to know you guys are Immortal Warriors.
-I met one earlier called Astaria, she was a kind girl and gave me a very good impression of you Warriors.”
+I met one earlier called Astaria, she was a kind girl and gave me a very good impression of you all.”

 Hearing this, all the player's conversations immediately stop as they all turn to look at Anna.